alextim/astro-lib/packages/astro-robots-txt/README.md

 | Yes                         |           Yes           | External config is merged with options parameter |

 The external configuration usage example is in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/robots-txt/advanced).

+:exclamation: The current version of the integration doesn't support typescript configs.

 ## Examples